Scar (Fullmetal Alchemist): 2003 anime

 Through further study, Scar eventually comes to realize the true nature of his arm as an incomplete Philosopher's Stone.
 Concluding that he needs the stone to stop the action of the State Military, he travels to the war-torn desert city of Lior and inscribes a gigantic transmutation circle around the city itself.
 Learning of his presence there, the State Military arrives in force.
-Once again, Edward and Scar battle, but they are interrupted by the homunculi, where Scar stuns Lust with his brother's lover's locket, forcing Gluttony to take the unconscious Lust and retreat.
-Shortly after, Scar's allies Rose and Lyra appear.
-Scar learns from Edward how homunculi are created and weaken as well as how his brother actually created Lust when he tried to revive his lover.
+Once again, Edward and Scar battle, but they are interrupted by the homunculi, forcing Scar to stun Lust with his brother's lover's locket, forcing Gluttony to take the unconscious Lust and retreat.
+Upon settled down with their allies Rosé Thomas and Lyra, Scar explains his past, while learning from Edward on how homunculi are created and weaken and that Lust was definitely created by Scar's brother after he failed to revive his lover.
 Later, as Kimblee leads a small army of chimeras into Lior, and with the evacuation nearly complete, Scar and Alphonse engage him in combat, which ends with Scar managing to mortally wound Kimblee at the cost of his left arm.
 Kimblee, however, transmutes Alphonse's body into explosive material before dying.
 To save him, Scar transmutes his remaining arm, and all the power and souls within it, into Alphonse's armored body.
-Scar uses the last of his strength to complete and activate the transmutation circle around the city, dying as the transmutation took place, and the Philosopher's Stone is completed - within Alphonse, saving his life and killing several groups of soldiers attacking Lior.
+Upon slightly conciliating with a gradually reformed Lust, Scar uses the last of his strength to complete and activate the transmutation circle around the city, dying as the transmutation took place, and the Philosopher's Stone is completed - within Alphonse, saving his life and killing several groups of soldiers attacking Lior.